grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

     version: 1
 ```

-⚠️ Only compatible with Grafana 8.3.4 or later above.
-⚠️ Grafana alert-rules do not work with on-behalf-of authorization.
+**note***: Grafana alert-rules do not work with on-behalf-of authorization.

 ## Setup

-Configure Grafana to use OAuth2 with Azure Active Directory as [documented](https://grafana.com/docs/grafana/latest/auth/azuread/).
+1. Configure Grafana to use OAuth2 with Azure Active Directory as [documented](https://grafana.com/docs/grafana/latest/auth/azuread/).
 The `[auth.azuread]` `scopes` (or `$GF_AUTH_AZUREAD_SCOPES`) must contain “openid email profile”.

-ID tokens must be enabled with a checkbox found on the [Azure portal](https://portal.azure.com/) under “App Registrations” → the respective application → “Manage” → “Authentication”.
+2. ID tokens must be enabled with a checkbox found on the [Azure portal](https://portal.azure.com/) under “App Registrations” → the respective application → “Manage” → “Authentication”.

-In addition to the “Microsoft Graph” `User.Read`, a special “Azure Data Explorer” `user_impersonation` permission must be enabled on the [Azure portal](https://portal.azure.com/)  under “App Registrations” → the respective application → “Manage” → “API permissions”. ⚠️ “Admin consent” is required.
+3. In addition to the “Microsoft Graph” `User.Read`, a special “Azure Data Explorer” `user_impersonation` permission must be enabled on the [Azure portal](https://portal.azure.com/)  under “App Registrations” → the respective application → “Manage” → “API permissions”.

+4. Enable “Admin consent” under “App Registrations” → the respective application → “Security” → “Permissions”.

 ## Monitoring